capellil/IHPCSS_Programming_challenge_2019/README.md

 ## What is the challenge? ##

 The calculations performed in this Laplace application consist in propagating the temperature from a cell to its neighbours.
 Initially, the temperatures are defaulted as 0 except:
-* The bottom-right corner which starts at 100 degrees.</li>
+* The bottom-right corner which starts at 100 degrees.
-* The right boundary, where the temperature linearly decreases from 100 to 0 as we move upward.</li>
+* The right boundary, where the temperature linearly decreases from 100 to 0 as we move upward.
-* The bottom boundary, where the temperature linearly decreases from 100 to 0 as we move leftward.</li>
+* The bottom boundary, where the temperature linearly decreases from 100 to 0 as we move leftward.

 The illustration below shows the initial temperature values.
 The boundaries are represented outside the square with the thick border, the cells to process are inside that same square.
 <p>